kigawas/blog/content/posts/y-combinator-in-python.md

 ### Z-Combinator

-Back to the Y-combinator we wrote, the problem comes when Python evaluates our arguments too early, so we need to delay the calculation of `x(x)` in the argument lambda:
+Back to the Y-combinator we wrote, the problem comes when Python evaluates our arguments too early, so we need to delay the evaluation of `x(x)` in the argument lambda:

 ```python
 Y = lambda f: (lambda x: f(x(x)))(lambda x: f(lambda *args: x(x)(*args)))